 The University of South Florida and Stetson University College of Law have collaborated to offer an opportunity to reduce the time required to earn both a bachelor's degree and a Juris Doctor degree.

 The Accelerated 3+3 Bachelor's/J.D.
-Program ("3+3 Program") allows certain high-performing University of South Florida Honors College undergraduates to matriculate at Stetson University College of Law before completion of a bachelor's degree at the University of South Florida.
+Program ("3+3 Program") allows certain high-performing the University of South Florida Honors College undergraduates and Provost Scholars on any USF campus to matriculate at Stetson University College of Law before completion of a bachelor's degree at the University of South Florida.

 The USF students will earn their baccalaureate degree no later than the end of their fourth year (i.e., 3+1).
 The program will be limited to students who can complete the major requirements by the end of the third year.

-Interested students must enroll in USF's Honors College and meet the program's eligibility requirements.
+Interested students must enroll in USF's Honors College or be approved as a Provost Scholar and meet the program's eligibility requirements as listed below: